ikaru5/heimdall-contract/doc/localization.md

 ### Benefits

-- Seamless integration with existing i18next translation keys
+- Universal integration with any translation library through the callback system
-- No need to manually call `i18n.t()` in your error message definitions
+- No need to manually call translation functions in your error message definitions
 - Flexible: you can still use functions for dynamic messages that shouldn't be translated
 - Backward compatible: can be disabled by setting `tryTranslateMessages` to `false`

-**Note**: This feature only works when `localizationMethod` is set to "i18next".
-With other localization methods, custom error messages are used as-is.
+**Note**: This feature only works when you have provided a `customLocalization` callback.
+Without it, custom error messages are used as-is.

 [back to root](../README.md#Documentation)